keizah7/java-selenium-testng-qaontime/README.md

 ![Stars](https://img.shields.io/github/stars/keizah7/java-selenium-testng-qaontime?style=social)
 ![Watchers](https://img.shields.io/github/watchers/keizah7/java-selenium-testng-qaontime?style=social)

-# Testing qaontime.com with Java testNG framework
+# Testing qaontime.com with Java TestNG framework

 This project is for educational porpuses only.
 Pull request are welcome!
 Thank you for your cooperation!